globalsign/mgo/40_TRANSACTION_CHANGES.md

 Caveats:

 - You can create more than one transaction object, but only use one at a time.
-- You can update the AutoCommit field in the transaction object before doing the first update operation.
 - More docs to come.